-Investment by mainstream agencies: Examples of key current programmes / projects Description HBC Environmental Action Team.
+Investment by mainstream agencies: Examples of key current programmes / projects Description information please Tel.
+01429 523200.
+HBC Environmental Action Team.
 Can use enforcement to tackle illegal parking issues, off road parking, litter and dog fouling.
 Pride in Hartlepool.
 Pride in Hartlepool is a campaign aimed at encouraging people living in Hartlepool to get involved in improving and developing their local area.
 This includes adopting plots of land, educating people about the environment and encouraging people to recycle.
 For more information, please call HBC's Community Environmental Action Officer on Tel.
 01429 284172.
 Hartlepool Access Group.
 Hartlepool Access Group (HAG) has an Access Audit Group that has experience of partnership working with HBC to identify and assist in prioritising work for paving, for example tactile markings, dropped kerbs and other areas of work around the built environment.
-Contact 01429 891881.
+For more information please Tel.
+01429 891881.